FINISH YOUR BOOK IN 2026

 Rebirth Your Writing accepts Venmo, Zelle, Canadian e-transfers, PayPal and credit cards via PayPal.

-If you’d like to pay in two installments, due May 20 and June 10, email us through the contact form.
+If you’d like to pay in two installments, email us through the contact form.

 We have two tuition-free places reserved for writers from underrepresented communities, including but not limited to LGBTQ+, BIPOC, working-class, neurodivergent and emerging writers.
 To apply, please use the contact form; share a brief statement of how this intensive will help you as a writer, and any literary citizenship activities you already do.